Suppose you suffered injuries in an accident that was someone else’s fault.

 Typically your insurance policy or the law would allow them to place a lien on settlement proceeds you receive from your personal injury case.

-The terms of your health insurance policy control your rights in reference to medical liens.
+The terms of your health insurance policy control your rights in reference to medical liens in California.

 If you hire an attorney to handle your claim, the healthcare lien cannot exceed the lesser of either one-third of the settlement or judgment money or the sum of the reasonable costs actually paid for the care (subject to other legal limits depending on the type of care).